StephanGELo/Casting-Agency-API/README.md

 flask run
 ```

-Setting the `FLASK_ENV` variable to `development` will detect file changes and restart the server automatically.
+Setting the `FLASK_ENV` variable to `development` will detect the changes made to the file and restart the server automatically.

 Setting the `FLASK_APP` variable to `wsgi` directs flask to use the `backend` directory and the `app.py` file to find the application.